AbdifatahYasin1/SQL-database-/README.md

 - [Time manaagment](Time Management Strategies and Tools for Technology Students in 2024.pdf)

 ## Assignments
+- Assigments will be uploaded in the "Assignments" folder.
 ## Exercises
+- Exercises will be uploaded in the "Exercises" folder.

 This README file provides a clear and organized structure for the "SQL Database" repository.
 It includes the following sections: